stolostron/rhacm-docs/troubleshoot_acm/trouble_cluster_offline.md

+#Troubleshooting an offline cluster

-# Symptom: Cluster status is offline
+## Symptom: Cluster status is offline

 After you complete the procedure for creating a cluster, you cannot access it from the Red Hat Advanced Cluster Management console, and it shows a status of `offline`.